Cannabis ruderalis: Cultivation

-Seeds of C. ruderalis were brought to Amsterdam in the early 1980s in order to enhance the breeding program of the Seed Bank.
+Seeds of C. ruderalis were brought to Amsterdam in the early 1980s in order to enhance the breeding program of seed banks.

-C. ruderalis has lower THC content than either C. sativa or C. indica, so it is rarely grown for recreational use and the shorter stature of C. ruderalis limits its application for hemp production.
+C. ruderalis has lower THC content than either C. sativa or C. indica, so it is rarely grown for recreational use.
+Also, the shorter stature of C. ruderalis limits its application for hemp production.
 C. ruderalis strains are high in the cannabіnoid cannabidiol (CBD), so they are grown by some medical marijuana users.

-C. ruderalis' early, plant-age triggered "autoflowering" characteristic (which offers some agricultural advantages over the photoperiodic flowering varieties) as well as its reputed resistance to insect and disease pressures makes it attractive to plant breeders.
+Because C. ruderalis transitions from the vegetative stage to the flowering stage with age, as opposed to the light cycle required with photoperiod strains, it is bred with other household sativa and indica strains of cannabis to create "auto-flowering cannabis strains".
+This trait offers breeders some agricultural possibilities and advantages over the photoperiodic flowering varieties, as well as resistance aspects to insect and disease pressures.

 C. indica strains are frequently cross-bred with C. ruderalis to produce autoflowering plants with high THC content, improved hardiness and reduced height.
 Cannabis x intersita Sojak, a strain identified in 1960, is a cross between C. sativa and C. ruderalis.
 Attempts to produce a Cannabis strain with a shorter growing season are another application of cultivating C. ruderalis.
 C. ruderalis when crossed with sativa and indica strains will carry the recessive autoflowering trait.
 Further crosses will stabilise this trait and give a plant which flowers automatically and can be fully mature in as little as 10 weeks.